barrygee/NodeSDR-Core/README.md

 ## Overview

-NodeSDR core module for <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a>

-This module provides the core structure and configuration for the <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a> application and is automatically imported when the <a href="https://github.com/barrygee/NodeSDR/blob/main/setup.sh">setup.sh</a> file is run within that project.
+This service provides the core structure and configuration for the <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a> application.

 <br>